-What options did you consider when looking at Cooking, Heating, and HW?
+What options did you consider when looking at cooking and heating?

-When we fitted the kitchen I left a 600mm wide gap for a good quality LPG cooker when it came to the top of the triage list.
-The Mikuni boiler proved to unreliable, noisy and expensive to keep running, so a rethink was necessary.
-We have a multifuel stove in the saloon which is open plane with the galley and this was something we enjoyed using and wanted to keep.
+When we fitted the kitchen, I left a 600mm wide gap for a good quality LPG cooker when it came to the top of the triage list.
+The Mikuni boiler proved unreliable, noisy, and expensive to keep running; so, a rethink was necessary.
+We have a multi-fuel stove in the saloon which is open plan with the galley, and this was something we enjoyed using and wanted to keep.
 Electric was out of the question as a liveaboard boat by necessity has to limit its large electrical loads.
-I needed a new, robust, reliable diesel fired boiler to run heating and hot water but LPG was begrudgingly still on the cards for cooking.
+I needed a new, robust, reliable diesel fired boiler to run heating and hot water, but LPG was begrudgingly still on the cards for cooking.

 Was the safety side of LPG something that concerned you?

-I say begrudgingly LPG because I wasn’t happy with the issues relating to storage of and use of the product.
-A boat has to have a Boat Safety Certificate renewed every 4 yrs and the biggest part of that process is gas safety!
+Yes.
+A boat has to have a Boat Safety Certificate renewed every 4 years and the biggest part of that process is gas safety!
 Every year you read about boats catching fire due to LPG leaks.
 I had seen Heritage Uno models on upmarket narrowboat fit outs at boat shows but didn’t look any further thinking they wouldn’t have a model suitable or affordable for my vessel.

-So you chose a Heritage Compact boiler model, why this particular one?
+You chose a Heritage Compact boiler model, why this one?

-The compact over the Uno perhaps gave more control and larger cooking capacity, you had the room available.
-We spoke to Heritage, perused their website and visited the showroom in Liskeard.
-When we considered one appliance could deal with cooking, heating and hot water the idea became eminently affordable.
-As our boat is a VAT free vessel heating SW helped us reclaim the vat paid on the cooker making it even better value.
+The Compact gave larger cooking capacity, and we had the room available.
+We spoke to Heritage, perused their website, and visited the showroom in Liskeard.
+When we considered one appliance could deal with cooking, heating, and hot water the idea became eminently affordable.
+As our boat is a VAT free vessel Heating South West helped us reclaim the VAT paid on the cooker making it even better value.
 We chose the Compact Duette.
 This model has two pressure jet burners which gives us control over heating and cooking as separate functions.
 Also having two hotplates makes stovetop cooking easier too.
 We simply had to modify the kitchen units to allow an extra 240mm to fit the compact rather than a 600mm LPG cooker.

 How much planning went into getting the cooker installed into your boat?